Tag Archive for: Party

 – Instagram: @CNESF

-– Facebook: Nîmes Association of Midwifery Students
+– Facebook: Nîmes Midwifery Students' Association

 – Twitter: @CNESF2

 As we’ve seen, the Ademmoos association brings together elected representatives from every sector!
-This week, we’re focusing on speech-language pathologists in Montpellier through the Dis-Lalie association!
+This week, we’re focusing on the speech-language pathologists in Montpellier through the Dis-Lalie association!

 What activities or initiatives do you organize throughout the year?

-• Speech-language pathology training : lectures (on Alzheimer’s disease, lip-reading, stuttering, etc.), training sessions and workshops related to the profession (drawing, accounting, etc.)
+• Speech-language pathology training : lectures (on Alzheimer’s disease, lip-reading, stuttering, etc.), training sessions, and workshops related to the profession (drawing, accounting, etc.)

 • Wellness events : sophrology and yoga workshops.

-Why did you personally choose the speech-language pathology program, and what does the association offer students in this program?
+Why did you personally choose the Speech-Language Pathology program, and what does the association offer students in this program?

-Why do you think someone should join your organization?
+Why do you think people should join your organization?

 • Discounts or free admission to events organized by the association